-Our staff are provided with training on managing behaviour, including proper use of restraint, as part of their induction process.
+Our staff are provided with training on managing behaviour, including proper use of reasonable force, as part of their induction process.

 Behaviour management will also form part of continuing professional development.

 Use of Reasonable Force (advice from DfE, July 2013)